Is Senior Life Insurance Worth It After 65? An Honest 2026 Look

 The question behind the question

 Asking whether senior life insurance is worth it really means asking what job you need it to do.
-Insurance is worth the premium when it transfers a financial risk your family could not easily absorb.
-It is not worth it when you are paying to cover a cost you could comfortably handle from savings.
+Insurance earns its premium when it transfers a financial risk your family could not easily absorb.
+It does not earn it when you are paying to cover a cost you could comfortably handle from savings.
 Working out which situation you are in is the whole exercise.

 When it tends to be worth it